raakeshmj/food-recognition-system/README.md

 # 🍱 Food Recognition System (Soft Computing Project)

 This project implements a deep learning–based food image classification system using **InceptionV3**.
-It was developed as part of a soft computing course to demonstrate the application of convolutional neural networks (CNNs) in real-world computer vision problems.
+It was developed as part of a soft computing course to demonstrate the application of convolutional neural networks (CNNs) in real-world computer vision tasks.

 ---

 ## 🎯 Objective

-The goal of this system is to classify food images into **101 categories** with high accuracy.
-It leverages transfer learning, K-Fold cross-validation, and data augmentation to improve performance and robustness.
+The goal of this system is to classify food images into **101 categories** using a transfer learning approach.
+The model is trained to recognize different types of food based on image data, utilizing modern deep learning techniques like fine-tuning, data augmentation, and regularization.

 ---

 ## 🗂️ Project Structure

-food-recognition-system/ │ ├── dataset/ # Contains 'train', 'val', 'test' subfolders (not included in repo) │ ├── train/ │ ├── val/ │ └── test/ │ ├── train.ipynb # Main notebook for training the model ├── splitting_rule.ipynb # Script to handle K-Fold splitting and dataset organization ├── model.keras # Final trained model (excluded from GitHub due to size) ├── requirements.txt # All dependencies ├── README.md └── .gitignore
+food-recognition-system/ │ ├── dataset/ # Contains 'train', 'val', 'test' subfolders (not included in repo) │ ├── train/ │ ├── val/ │ └── test/ │ ├── train.ipynb # Main notebook for training the model ├── splitting_rule.ipynb # Notebook used to prepare dataset split ├── model.keras # Final trained model (excluded from GitHub due to size) ├── requirements.txt # List of Python dependencies ├── README.md └── .gitignore

 ---

-## 🧠 Model Summary
+## 🧠 Model Architecture

 - **Base Model:** InceptionV3 (pretrained on ImageNet)
 - **Input Size:** 299 x 299 x 3